 Clumber Spaniels may develop breed-specific health conditions—some serious—including:

-You can minimize serious health concerns in your Clumber Spaniel by purchasing your dog from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.
+You can minimize serious health concerns in your Clumber Spaniel by purchasing her from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

 Clumber Spaniels are smart and eager to please.
 They'll learn basic obedience commands in a jiffy, especially when training sessions are kept short and fun.
 An abundance of praise and dog treats also help.